Phase Retrieval for Radar Waveform Design: Problem Formulation

 Then, $\mathbf{A}[p,k]$ as in \eqref{eq:ambiTime} is a subsample of the Fourier transform of each one of the pyramid's rows.

-Therefore, performing an analogous construction procedure as in Proposition~\ref{prop:uniqueness} on \eqref{eq:piramidTime}, we have that the signal $\mathbf{x}$ can be uniquely determined from $m\geq 3S$ measurements.
-If the power $\lvert \mathbf{x} \rvert$ of the signal is additionally available, we can uniquely determine $\mathbf{x}$ for $N\geq 3$.
-This implies that under this scenario only $m\geq 2S$ measurements are needed. \end{IEEEproof} The proof of Corollary \ref{coro:time} is also a construction procedure as in the proof of Proposition~\ref{prop:uniqueness}, and that the first and the $(S-1)$-th rows of the AF in \eqref{eq:Ambiguity} must be perfectly preserved in order to ensure uniqueness (up to trivial ambiguities).
+Therefore, performing an analogous construction procedure as in Proposition~\ref{prop:uniqueness} on \eqref{eq:piramidTime}, we have that the signal $\mathbf{x}$, with $N\geq 4$, can be uniquely determined from $3S-1$ measurements.
+If the power $\lvert \mathbf{x} \rvert$ of the signal is additionally available, we can similarly uniquely determine $\mathbf{x}$ with $N\geq 3$ from only $2S-1$ measurements. \end{proof} The proof of Corollary \ref{coro:time} is also a construction procedure as in the proof of Proposition~\ref{prop:uniqueness}, and that the first and the $(S-1)$-th rows of the AF in \eqref{eq:Ambiguity} must be perfectly preserved in order to ensure uniqueness (up to trivial ambiguities).